coverclock/com-diag-codex/README.md

 application expecting to renegotiate an OpenSSL connection being used for full-duplex communication must take this into account.

+Important safety tip: I haven't tried to make the Handshake unit test robust against two peers simultaneously requesting a renegotiation.
+But that's a legitimate concern that a real-world application should worry about.

 ## Building

 Clone and build Diminuto 48.0.0.